I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 If the decision maker raises issues of representative misconduct or another violation by the representative, see HALLEX I-1-1-40 for rules governing the conduct of representatives; see HALLEX I-1-1-50 for information on referring an alleged non-fee violation or HALLEX I-1-2-81 for information on referring an alleged fee-related violation.
 If fraud or criminal behavior is suspected, see HALLEX I-1-3-6.

 a.
-Decision Maker Review Criteria Met
+Decision Maker Review Criteria Not Met

 • SSA will not review the authorization; and

-• the fee authorized for the representative's work in the case is final.
+• The fee authorized for the representative's work in the case is final.

-c.
+b.
 Evidence Shows Clerical Error Only

 • SSA will not review the fee authorization;